 Having been a St. Jude student herself once upon a time gives Mrs. Stanley the ability to relate to students on a personal level and is a unique perspective she brings.
 Of course, when it comes to early childhood education and development, Mrs. Stanley has a wealth of experience in her own right.
 Not only did she graduate with a dual degree from UBC (a Bachelor of Education and a Bachelor of Arts in English), she has the pleasure of raising four young children of her own; the two oldest being current St. Jude students themselves.
 Dedicated and passionate, Mrs. Stanley has been teaching at St Jude for 12 wonderful years now and who knows… maybe one day she’ll have the privilege of inspiring students to be teachers at St. Jude themselves.

-Miss Handy is excited to be starting her career as a teacher this year at St. Jude School.
-She comes from Sarnia, Ontario but has recently relocated to Vancouver in search of adventure and new experiences.
-She graduated in May 2019 with a Bachelor of Science in Elementary Education from the University of Vermont where she also played NCAA Division 1 Basketball.
-While attending University, Miss Handy interned in a Kindergarten, Grade 2, Grade 4 and Grade 5 class.
-Miss Handy loves music, writing, coaching and being in the outdoors, especially the beach or hiking!
+Miss Handy is excited to be in her fifth year of teaching at St. Jude School.
+She comes all the way from Sarnia, Ontario but has been enjoying Vancouver and all that it has to offer.
+She graduated in 2019 with a Bachelor of Science in Elementary Education from the University of Vermont where she also played NCAA Division 1 Basketball.
+While attending University, Miss Handy interned as a student-teacher in a Kindergarten class.
+Since being at St. Jude school, Miss Handy has taught both grade 1 and grade 2.
+She loves teaching Grade 2 because of the spiritual growth she gets to witness in her students.
+She also loves music, writing, coaching and being outdoors, especially the beach or hiking!
 She is also very passionate about animals, mental health, equitable education and her love of God.
-Miss Handy is very much looking forward to building strong bonds with each of her students this year in Grade 1!

 Mrs. Sonia DiFonzo graduated from UBC with a Masters Degree in Education as well as a diploma in Language and Literacy Education.
 She has taught overseas in Glasgow, Scotland where she earned her postgraduate degree in Education at the University of Strathclyde.
 She is originally from Ontario where she earned her undergraduate degree at McMaster University in Sociology and graduated Summa Cum Laude.
 Mrs. DiFonzo has taught in schools near Ottawa and has taught a variety of grade levels at both Catholic and public schools.
 She has been teaching with the Catholic Independent Schools of the Vancouver Archdiocese for the past 20 years.
 Mrs. DiFonzo is passionate about teaching students the Catholic faith and is very excited about teaching grade 4 at St. Jude’s.
 She enjoys practicing her faith, taking long walks, cooking, reading, traveling and spending time with her family.